 Should Employees Know Each Other’s Salaries?

 In 2011, a tech startup called SumAll decided to try something new.
 Instead letting everyone negotiating their salaries and hiding who gets paid what, the startup decided to pull the curtain back- letting everyone know each other’s salary.
-Within their database there was a table that had everyone’s name and their corresponding salary.
+Within their database, there was a table that had everyone’s name and their corresponding salary.
 Anyone had access to it.
 All they had to do was sign in and they knew how everyone paid their bills.

 Dan Atkinson, the founder of the startup, made this decision from past startups failures.

 “I’ve seen people cry and scream at each other,” he said in a NPR interview.
 This usually happens when someone in the company finds out that they earn less than another for the same job.
 As a manager, back when the salaries were not transparent, Atkinson included “I have on many occasions paid the exact same skill set wildly different fees because I was able to negotiate with one person better than another.”
-A manager struggles with hiding this information from their directs and if they find out, the manager has to bare the consequences.
+A manager struggles with hiding this information from their directs and if they find out, the manager has to bear the consequences.
 Atkinson’s goal was to avoid these consequences by making salaries transparent.

 As someone who has used transparent salaries, there is a lot of benefit in doing so, but also unexpected drawbacks.
 If you are ever thinking about making the plunge, here are a few pros and cons to help you consider this change in the workplace.